DigiBP/25DIGIBP1/README.md

 ![Scenario 1 & 4 path](Readme%20-%20Appendix/Pictures/Dataflow_scenario1Scenario4.png)

 *Scenario 2 – Department measure required*
-A **Department Measure Documentation** JotForm is pre-populated with `feedbackText` and the submitters contact data (provided with the initial submission form).
+A **Department Measure Documentation** Jotform is pre-populated with `feedbackText` and the submitters contact data (provided with the initial submission form).
 An e-mail with the form link is sent to the department selected earlier.
 If no response is received within **3 days**, Camunda sends cyclic reminders (3-day interval) until submission arrives.
 If the department does not respond, feedback review board will get aware of the case.

 ![Receive department measure](Readme%20-%20Appendix/Pictures/DataFlow_ReceiveDepartmentMeasureForm.png)